O’Hares Creek Lookout in Dharawal National Park

 Car park on Victoria Road

-The map below highlights the starting point of the walking track to O’Hares Creek Lookout, beginning from the car park on Victoria Road.
+The map below highlights the starting point of the walking track to the lookout, beginning from the car park on Victoria Road.

 Map of the walk to O'Hares Creek Lookout

-For most of the route, the track follows Victoria Road within the national park and remains flat from start to finish.
+For the most part, the track follows Victoria Road within the national park and remains flat from start to finish.

 Road to the O'Hares Creek Lookout